Skip to content

 The special skills, qualities, and behaviors of effective paraeducators.

-Students with IEPs are requiring more support and services because of the long-tail socio-emotional and mental health impact of the pandemic.
-It's no secret that these students have better outcomes when talented, trained professionals who can skillfully and compassionately respond to their individual challenges are supporting them.
-These educators are truly some of the most amazing people you will ever meet.
+Students with IEPs require more supports and services—especially since the socio-emotional and mental health impact of the pandemic.
+It's no secret that these students have better outcomes when trained professionals can skillfully and compassionately respond to their individual challenges.

-Step 1: Standard behavioral interview questions:
+Step 1: Standard behavioral interview questions.

 1. How will you handle a student’s behavior issues in a classroom?